davidjbradshaw/iframe-resizer/docs/upgrade.md

 ### The `onInit()` method has been renamed to `onReady()`

 The `onInit()` method has been deprecated in favour of `onReady()`.
 This brings the parent page and iframe names for this event inline with each other.
+Use of `onInit()` will trigger a deprecation warning in the console.

 ### Min/Max size values now taken from iframe computed CSS values